 Add people to a video meeting in progress

 You can invite people and remove people during a video meeting.
-You can invite people outside of your organization who haven’t already been added to a Calendar event.
-Someone from your organization must first allow them to attend the meeting.
-For meetings organized through your personal Google account, only the moderator can in-call invite or admit participants into the meeting.
+You can invite people outside of your organisation who haven’t already been added to a Calendar event.
+Someone from your organisation must first allow them to attend the meeting.
+For meetings organised through your personal Google Account, only the moderator can in-call invite or admit participants into the meeting.

 Choose an option: